 I. Introduction to the awards

-This is an international, professional and market-oriented design award in the field of design, with the World Design Organization (WDO) as the supporting unit, the Propaganda Department of CPC Heilongjiang Provincial Committee and the Propaganda Department of CPC Harbin Municipal Committee as the guiding units, Education Department of Heilongjiang Province, Department of Industry and Information Technology of Heilongjiang Province, Heilongjiang Civil Administration Information Net，Heilongjiang Human Resources and Social Security Bureau, Department of Culture and Tourism of Heilongjiang Province, Heilongjiang Provincial Committee of the Communist Youth League, Heilongjiang Daily United Media Group, Heilongjiang Radio and Television, Harbin New District Management Committee as the co-organizing units, and the Shenzhen Industrial Design Profession Association, Hebei Industrial Design Innovation Center, and Xiong'an New Area Future Industrial Design and Research Institute as the strategic cooperation units.
+Lilac Creative Design Award, or Lilac Award for short.
+Sponsored by Harbin Design Center and undertaken by the Lilac Creative Design Award Organizing Committee (hereinafter referred to as the "Organizing Committee"), This is an international, professional and market-oriented design award in the field of design, with the World Design Organization (WDO) as the supporting unit, the Propaganda Department of CPC Heilongjiang Provincial Committee and the Propaganda Department of CPC Harbin Municipal Committee as the guiding units, Education Department of Heilongjiang Province, Department of Industry and Information Technology of Heilongjiang Province, Heilongjiang Civil Administration Information Net，Heilongjiang Human Resources and Social Security Bureau, Department of Culture and Tourism of Heilongjiang Province, Heilongjiang Provincial Committee of the Communist Youth League, Heilongjiang Daily United Media Group, Heilongjiang Radio and Television, Harbin New District Management Committee as the co-organizing units, and the Shenzhen Industrial Design Profession Association, Hebei Industrial Design Innovation Center, and Xiong'an New Area Future Industrial Design and Research Institute as the strategic cooperation units.
 With "people-oriented" as the core concept and creative design as an important driving force, it is committed to leading industrial upgrading, empowering better life, enhancing the design innovation capability of "Made in Heilongjiang", constructing an industrial model of "Heilongjiang Brand-Designed in Heilongjiang-Manufactured in the whole country-Global Consumption", promoting the development of the design industry in Heilongjiang and even the whole country, and bringing more high-quality and unique design products to global consumers.

 To implement the "Heilongjiang Province Creative Design Industry Development Special Plan (2022-2030)" and the "Several Policy Measures for Supporting the Development of the Creative Design Industry in Heilongjiang Province," with the aim of bolstering the growth of the creative design sector, cultivating new engines of economic growth, deepening supply-side structural reforms, integrating our province's creative design with global standards, empowering the 4567 modern industrial system, facilitating the construction of a ‘City of Design’ and achieve leapfrog development through ‘lane-changing overtaking.’
 Heilongjiang Provincial Party Committee and Provincial Government intends to organize the Lilac Creative Design Award to focus on the opportunities and challenges faced by the society, economy and environment with the vision of creative design, and to contribute design wisdom to the sustainable development of human society.
 Lilac Creative Design Award in the form of competition to widely attract more social forces to pay attention to and participate in a higher starting point to promote the creative design industry in Heilongjiang into the fast lane of development.